-Happy Cybersecurity Awareness month!
-Believe it or not, cybersecurity has been around for a long time and goes by other names, including cryptology and cryptography (from the Greek words for “hidden” and “writing.”)
+Believe it or not, cybersecurity has been around for a long time!
+You might have heard it be referred to by its other names, including cryptology and cryptography (from the Greek words for “hidden” and “writing.”)

-But it’s arguably hit the public eye only recently; the advent of computers and the internet, of course, upped the needs of the digital security game.
+Only recently has cybersecurity hit the public eye—the advent of computers and the internet, of course, upped the needs of the digital security game.
 Then, with repeated leaks and attacks on big-name companies like Equifax, Facebook, and the controversy surrounding the 2016 presidential election, cybersecurity has almost become a household word.

 But what is it really?
-If my student studies cybersecurity, are they going to become a hacker?
+If your student studies cybersecurity, are they going to become a hacker?
 Isn’t that illegal?
 And what in the world is with the hats?

 Let’s break it down.

-Cybersecurity is, basically, the use of ciphers to protect messages or secrets.
+Cybersecurity is the use of ciphers to protect messages or secrets.
 Ciphers are essentially the key to unlocking the encrypted data.
 For example, a Caesar Cipher involves shifting the letters of the alphabet by a certain number to obfuscate the message.

 If you wanted to write: